script-0/wiabox-nodes-map/readme.md

     $ nano .env
     ```

-    - Add the following lines and update it as you like
+    - Add the following lines and update they as you like

     ```
     DB_HOST=localhost